noelboss/featherlight/README.md

 		closeIcon:    '&#10005;',             /* Close icon */
 		otherClose:   null,                   /* Selector for alternate close buttons (e.g. "a.close") */
 		beforeOpen:   $.noop,                 /* Called before open. can return false to prevent opening of lightbox.
 Gets event as parameter, this contains all data */
+		beforeContent: $.noop,                /* Called when content is loaded.
+Gets event as parameter, this contains all data */
 		beforeClose:  $.noop,                 /* Called before close. can return false to prevent opening of lightbox.
 Gets event as parameter, this contains all data */
 		afterOpen:    $.noop,                 /* Called after open.
+Gets event as parameter, this contains all data */
+		afterContent: $.noop,                 /* Called after content is ready and has been set.
 Gets event as parameter, this contains all data */
 		afterClose:   $.noop,                 /* Called after close.
 Gets event as parameter, this contains all data */
 		onKeyDown:    $.noop,									/* Called on key down for the frontmost featherlight */
 		type:         null,                   /* Specify content type.
 If unset, it will check for the targetAttrs value. */